Thiri-ShweSin/ace_play/ace_play/README.md

 # ACE PLAY
 This project aims to create a Python-based multiplayer card game using client-server architecture.
 It manages card distribution, rule enforcement, and winner determination with a unique scoring system.
 A Tkinter-based GUI displays player hands and scores, while socket programming ensures real-time gameplay.
 A MySQL database stores player info and game results.
 The system is scalable for future updates, including AI opponents and new game modes

-# HOW TO RUN
-To run the game, one pc must run server.py first.
-The server computer should have the 'ace_play' mysql database with it's respective tables.
-Tables structure are as follow:
+# Game Setup:
+Server:
+Requirements:

+Python 3.x installed.
+mysql.connector, PIL, and tkinter modules.
+A MySQL database setup with card image paths.

+MySQL Database Setup:
+Create a database named "ace_play" with a table card_images that stores card ranks, suits, and their corresponding image paths.
+CREATE TABLE card_images (
--> card_images (id INT AUTO_INCREMENT PRIMARY KEY, card_rank VARCHAR(10), suit VARCHAR(10), image_path VARCHAR(255))
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    card_rank VARCHAR(10),
+    suit VARCHAR(10),
+    image_path VARCHAR(255)
+);

+Create a "users" table that stores card usernames, email, and user passwords.
+CREATE TABLE users (
--> users (id INT AUTO_INCREMENT PRIMARY KEY, username VARCHAR(30), email VARCHAR(50), password VARCHAR(50))
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    username VARCHAR(30),
+    email VARCHAR(50),
+    password VARCHAR(50)
+);

+Server Configuration:

+The server will run on a local machine (eg. IP: 127.0.0.1, Port: 8000) and handle up to 5 players.
+It includes a game logic (Game class), database connection for fetching card image paths, and broadcast functionality to communicate with clients.

+Running the Server:

-The server will then ask for the number of players to start the game.
+Start the server by running the server.py file.
+The server will ask for the number of players.

-According to the number of clients requested, each client computer should run main_window.py.
-Then the player may either login or sign up to start the game.
+Once the number of players is reached, the game will start.

+Client:
+Requirements:

+Python 3.x installed.
+mysql.connector, PIL, and tkinter modules.
+Connecting to the Server:
+Players will use the client application (main_window.py) to connect to the server.
+Each player must enter their email, which fetches their username from the MySQL database.
+Once all players are connected, the game begins.

 # About the game
 We accept at most 5 players to start the game.